bahrus/tilium/README.md

 - **Accordion** - Expandable panels for organizing content with summary and details sections
 - **Avatar** - User profile picture or initials in circular, rounded, or square format
 - **Badge** - Small status indicator that appears on top of content
+- **ImageList** - Grid layout for displaying collections of images with multiple variants and title bars
 - **List** - Flexible list component with ListItem, ListItemText, ListItemIcon, etc.
 - **Typography** - Text with Material Design typography styles
 - **Chip** - Compact elements for tags, filters, etc.